 Emile Hermans (1988, Maastricht) graduated with a bachelor’s degree from the Academy of Fine Arts Maastricht in 2015 and with a master’s degree from LUCA School of Arts Brussels in 2017.
-In his works, Hermans deploys different media—from sculpture and installation to video.
+In his works, Emile deploys different media—from sculpture and installation to video.

 - cira huwald

 born in Germany (1991) and raised in Ireland, is an artist currently based in Berlin.
 Graduated from the Royal College of Art in London, Cira’s practice can be described as a combination of text, sculpture and music – all revolving around ideas of childhood.

 Her work explores the recurring themes from child literature, with a particular interest in the folklore, ranging from German Grimm Tales to Scandinavian troll books.
 Cira is keen on exposing sexual and violent undertones that are often present as hidden messages in storytelling.